 But to say that now is the best time to build your PC may be an understatement.
-After all, we said this exact same thing when we made the best $1500 build, and we’re already seeing many of its prominent parts (like the RTX 2070 GPU) migrate to this $1200 build.
+After all, we said this exact same thing when we made the best $1500 build, and we’re already seeing many of its prominent parts (like the RTX 2070 graphics card) migrate to this $1200 build.
 Needless to say, this PC is a powerhouse like no other in its price range.

 So if you’re looking for the best gaming PC $1200 can buy, then look no further.

 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.

 So, taking a quick glance at the table, what can you expect from a PC like this?

 Well, the short of it is – you can expect to game like you never before could at this price.
 But to expand upon that, there are three points this PC excels at: 4K gaming, streaming and VR, and upgradeability.

 Without a doubt, the first point we’ve made has to be the most compelling one in favor of this build: 4K.
 It’s the gamer’s dream, and this PC can deliver it.
 The raw gaming performance of this PC is immense, to say the least, and it’s easily able to deliver even a 60FPS experience with only some of the graphics settings turned down a bit.
 At ultra presetsyou should be getting an average of around 45FPS in most games, and this number will not dip below 30FPS even in the most demanding AAA titles.
 So all in all, if you’re looking to take your gaming to the next level, this is the PC that will get you there.